Analysis | Who Trump might pick for the Supreme Court

 Sen. Bernie Sanders (I-Vt.) at the time took issue with Barrett’s comments on Christianity and Islam.
 Sen. Dianne Feinstein (D-Calif.) told her “the dogma lives loudly within you, and that’s of concern.”
 Sens.
 Richard J. Durbin (D-Ill.) and Mazie Hirono (D-Hawaii) had concerns as well.

 Trump loves stoking culture wars, and what better way to create one for his all-important evangelical Christian base than tempt Democrats to make an issue of Barrett’s religiosity?
 Of course, Barrett might also be more difficult to confirm if she turns out to be divisive.
-Senate Majority Leader Mitch McConnell in 2018 notably told the White House that other picks would be more easily confirmed.
+Senate Majority Leader Mitch McConnell (R-Ky.) in 2018 notably told the White House that other picks would be more easily confirmed.

 Republicans have a 53-to-47 majority in the Senate, meaning they can lose three votes.
 That could be down to 52-to-48 in late November, if appointed Sen. Martha McSally (R-Ariz.) loses, meaning they’d have two votes to spare.
 And given the short timetable and the possibility of a Democratic majority come January, there is a huge premium on getting someone easily confirmed, with no hiccups or hitches along the way.
 Imagine if a Kavanaugh-like situation happened today, with even less time to sort through it?
 That could make Barrett a less-likely pick.